 STAGES OF THE TRANSLATION PROJECT

-12 years in the field of translations.
-12 years of ongoing efforts to improve our processes, our team and the approach to the translation projects we manage.
+14 years in the field of translations.
+14 years of ongoing efforts to improve our processes, our team and our approach when it comes to the projects we manage.

 Any requests for translation services reach The Department at the address firstname.lastname@example.org.
 The project manager appointed for the project makes sure that all the necessary information is available, in order to assess the request and to draw up the commercial and technical offer, i.e. he/she checks: the format of the documents, the specifications regarding the translation, the requested services, the delivery term, the language combination or other relevant information for the proper performance of the project.